abingdonpta/abingdonpta/content/about/documents.md

 ## Provided As Needed

 - **Insurance Policy**: The PTA is required to be covered by insurance at all times.
 The policy is submitted to the Virginia PTA each year.
 - **Sales Tax Exemption Letter**: The PTA was granted a sales tax exemption from Virginia's Department of Taxation.
 This allows us to purchase items without paying sales tax.
+The exemption was granted in 2022 and lasts until 2027.
 - **Application for Tax Exempt Status (IRS Form 1023)**: The PTA submitted this form to the IRS on January 22, 2022 in order to request that the tax-exempt status be reinstated.
 This request was successful.
 We maintain the application in our files.
 - **Executive Board Agendas and Minutes**: The PTA keeps records of Executive Board meetings.
 - **Logos**: The PTA retains vector image files of the Abingdon Cardinal logo and the Abingdon PTA logo.